learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 When you design and build applications at scale, you deal with two significant challenges: **scalability and robustness**.

-You should design your services so that even if it is subject to intermittent heavy loads, it continues to operate reliably.
+You should design your service so that even if it is subject to intermittent heavy loads, it continues to operate reliably.

 _Take the Apple Store as an example._